AndrewDongminYoo/react-native-step-counter/README.md

   - unregister the listener from `sensorManager`.

 - `StepCountData`:
-  **Common Interface**
+  - **Common Interface**
     - `dailyGoal`: This is a number property that indicates the user's daily goal for number of steps taken.
 The default value for this property is 10,000.
     - `steps`: This is a number property that indicates the number of steps taken by the user during the specified time period.
     - `calories`: This is a number property that indicates the estimated number of calories burned by the user during the specified time period.
     - `startDate`: This is a number property that indicates the start date of the data in Unix timestamp format, measured in milliseconds.
     - `endDate`: This is a number property that indicates the end date of the data in Unix timestamp format, measured in milliseconds.
     - `distance`: This is a number property that indicates the distance in meters that the user has walked or run during the specified time period.
-    **Android only**
+  - **Android only**
-    `counterType`: This is a string property that indicates the type of counter used to count the steps.
-This property is only available on Android devices and can have one of two values: `STEP_COUNTER` or `ACCELEROMETER`.
+    - `counterType`: The type of sensor used to count the steps.
+This property can have one of two values: `STEP_COUNTER` or `ACCELEROMETER`.
-    **iOS only**
+  - **iOS only**
     - `floorsAscended`: This is a number property that indicates the number of floors ascended by the user during the specified time period.
 This property is only available on iOS devices.
     - `floorsDescended`: This is a number property that indicates the number of floors descended by the user during the specified time period.
 This property is only available on iOS devices.

 ## Usage